yigitulusoy-dsa/DSA210-PROJECT/README.md

 ---

+## 10. Limitations and Future Work

+This project focuses only on attacking players from a single Premier League season.

+Future studies may include multiple seasons, defensive statistics, club-level variables, and external factors such as popularity, injuries, transfer history, and international performance.

+The machine learning model may also be improved by using larger datasets and more advanced prediction methods.

+---

-# 10. AI Usage and Academic Integrity
+# 11. AI Usage and Academic Integrity

 This project was completed in accordance with Sabancı University academic integrity and AI usage guidelines.